qwding101/SpecPP/README.md

 <!-- badges: end -->

 A R package to conduct spectral analysis for multivariate spatial point pattern on rectangle region.
-Given a multivariate point pattern and parametric model of the intensity function, this package enables you to depict the frequency-domain feature of your data by kernel smoothing.
+Given a multivariate point pattern and a parametric model of the intensity function, this package enables you to depict the frequency domain feature of your data by kernel smoothing.
 Functions for bandwidth selection, visualization, and coherence analysis are provided in this package.